pscholl/imustat/README.md

  The only tested input format are .mkv file at the moment.
-Should the identified sensor type not match your exception, then please check whether your data recording was interpolated with non-NaN values
+Should the identified sensor type not match your exception, then please check whether your data recording was interpolated with non-NaN values.

 [1]: Philipp M. Scholl, Kristof van Laerhoven - "On The Statistical Properties
      of Body-Worn Inertial Motion Data" in Internatiol Symposium on Wearable